Maple Leaf 30th Anniversary Golden...

 Mongolian Nature (Horse) 500 Tugriks (Tögrög) .925 silver & gold,...

 Evolution of Life - Ammonite 500 Tugriks (Tögrög) 1oz .999 pure silver...

-Nano Last Judgment Florence Cathedral Ceilings of Heaven $5 silver.
+Ceilings of Heaven - Nano Last Judgment Florence Cathedral $5 silver coin.

-Third coin in series, the entire fresco is entirely depicted on the octagonal shaped Nano Chip.
-Onto the size of a finger nail a very high resolution image is engraved with the technology of microelectronics on an ultra-planar Nano Chip,produced in a dust free environment out of high purity quartz in extreme vacuum.
-999 pcs only!
+Third and last coin in series, the entire fresco is entirely depicted on the octagonal shaped Nano Chip.
+Onto the size of a finger nail a very high resolution image is engraved with the technology of microelectronics on an ultra-planar Nano Chip.

 0 Item Items